edwinb/Idris2-boot/Notes/Directives.md

 Note the file is loaded referencing an absolute path of the first matching file found, except when it's the current directory in which case the file is simply referenced as `./library_name`

+### Chicken

+The directive should be scheme code which is inserted directly into the generated code.
+This can be used, for example, to import external libraries, e.g.
+`%cg chicken (use posix)`.